Butterfly populations are a very good indicator of the health of an area's ecosystem !!

 Diet: caterpillars feed on a variety of grasses such as Cock's-foot and False Broom.

-Diet: butterflies take nectar from the Bramble and Wild Privet flowers.
+Diet: adults take nectar from the Bramble and Wild Privet flowers.

 Kingdom: Animalia, Phylum: Arthropoda